reslp/reproducibility-workshop/day-2/exercise-3-advanced-docker.rst

 For an example Dockerfile you can use to build an Rstudio image that has some packages already pre-installed, see this `Dockerfile <https://github.com/chrishah/docker-intro/tree/master/Dockerfiles/Dockerfile>`__.
-Incidentally, this is the setup I used for doing the Differential Expression analyses a few lectures ago.
+Incidentally, this is the RStudio server setup I used for doing the Differential Expression analyses a few lectures ago.
+For a Dockerfile setting up plain R with all dependencies for running SarTools go `here <https://github.com/chrishah/R-SARTools-plus-docker/blob/main/Dockerfile>`_ and find the corresponding image `here <https://hub.docker.com/r/chrishah/r-sartools-plus>`_.

 Jupyter Notebook
 ----------------

-Cyverse US has created a number of Docker images and deposited the contexts on Github here.
+`Cyverse <https://cyverse.org/>`_ US has created a number of Docker images and deposited the contexts on Github `here <https://github.com/cyverse-vice/>`_.

 Very nice are for example their Jupyterlab Servers in Docker containers.
 Try the following, but note that this image is rather large and may take